cyberark/ansible-isp-collection/docs/cyberark_account.md

         type: str
     address:
         description:
-            - The adress of the endpoint where the privileged account is located
+            - The address of the endpoint where the privileged account is located.
         required: false
         type: str
-    name:
+    account_name:
         description:
             - The ObjectID of the account
         required: false